Jammersplit/Randy.js/README.md

 # Randy.js
 A collection of primitive javascript functions for generating versatile random results.

 The default random function in JavaScript generates values from 0 to 1.
 To make these values useful in your code, you often need to modify them.
 Mapping random results to another range is straightforward.
-But it can be less trivial to do more interesting things, like toggling events randomly, generating very specific random values, or using dynamic probabilities for random results.
+But it can be less trivial to do more interesting things, like generating very specific random values or using dynamic probabilities for random results.

 This collection contains a few fairly simple but handy random generator functions that might be a helpful starting point for creating more useful and interesting kinds of randomness.
-They might be used for generative or parametric design, to randomize decisions and options, or for when exceptions and outliers should be introduced more intentionally in a process.
+They might be used in generative or parametric design projects, to randomize decisions and options, or to intentionally introduce exceptions and outliers to a process.

 The functions are written in JavaScript and use the native `Math.random()` method, but should be easy to adapt to other languages.
 The functions work independently from each other and can be included individually.